 - Patient on anticoagulation medication

-Procedure of Ankle Arthrodesis
+Procedure of Ankle Arthrocentesis

-- The patient is either in sitting position or supine on a stretcher, with the knee flexed at 90º.
+- The patient is either in the sitting position or supine on a stretcher, with the knee flexed at 90º.
 The leg may hang from the side of the stretcher or bent with the heel resting against the stretcher.

 - After skin preparation, draping, and identification of the needle insertion site, lidocaine 1% is used as local anesthetic into the subcutaneous tissue.
 Be careful not to go too deep or otherwise the anesthetic agent could be instilled in the joint.
 Anxious and uncooperative patients may need sedation.